Baitinq/baitinq.ml/content/_index.md

 # About Me

-I’m a recently graduated software engineer residing in Spain.
+I am a computer science graduate pursuing a master's degree in the same field.

-I’m an aspiring generalist who loves programming and engineering in all of their forms, with additional interests in astronomy and esoteric fields.
+I have a passion for programming and engineering in all its forms, as well as a special fascination for astronomy and esoteric fields.

-I’m not currently looking for work, but if you have any interesting opportunities, you can preferably get in contact with me via [email](mailto:manuelpalenzuelamerino@gmail.com).
+If you have any interesting work-related opportunities, don't hesitate to get in touch with me via [email](mailto:manuelpalenzuelamerino@gmail.com).

 # Online Identity